These experts helped us to

 Additionally, Aldelo Touch functions during internet outages and automatically syncs your data when internet becomes available.
 Information is stored on the cloud, allowing you to access it from any internet-connected device.

 The Aldelo iPAD POS solution costs $49.99 per month per iPad and is compatible with iPad 3 and 4, iPad Air and Air 2, iPad Mini, Mini Retina, and Mini 3.
 There is no contract or cancellation fee. iPads are not included.

-Aldelo’s website does not publish the costs for credit card processing, as it is not the processor.
+You can choose to use Aldelo Pay or a compatible processor for your merchant account.
 The credit card processing company that you choose to work with will set the costs for processing.
 The fees for credit card processing are in addition to the POS software and the hardware and accessories you may need to purchase.

 Aldelo doesn’t publish the costs of either version of its POS software online.
 The POS software costs are in addition to credit card processing fees and the hardware and software you may need to purchase.

 While Aldelo doesn’t sell accessories for either the Aldelo Pro or Lite versions directly, it can support optional equipment including cash drawers, card readers, kitchen display systems, barcode readers, coin dispensers, and more.

 With three different POS options (Lite, Pro, and Touch) Aldelo systems are sure to have features for almost any type of restaurant or food service business.